bhnord/activities/README.md

 Join us for a high-energy, cultural celebration in the heart of Boston ahead of the 2025 Boston Marathon!
 <a href="https://lu.ma/8ykfk7bq" target="_blank">info link</a>

-### The Boston Progressive Jazz Festival

-**04/19 05:00PM - 04/20 11:00PM @ Arts at the Armory**
-The Boston Progressive Jazz Festival makes its return on 4/19-4/20 at Arts at the Armory in Somerville!
-<a href="https://linktr.ee/bpjf" target="_blank">info link</a>

-### BEER FEST Party

-**04/19 01:00PM - 04/19 05:00PM @ Time Out Market Boston**
-Head to Time Out Market Boston in Fenway on April 19th for an unforgettable Beer Fest with the finest locally crafted beers from breweries from around New England 🍻.
-<a href="https://www.eventbrite.com/e/beer-fest-party-tickets-1280832146429" target="_blank">info link</a>

 ### BRAT BOSTON - 3rd Friday's at ZUZU

 **04/18 10:00PM - 04/19 02:00AM @ zuzu**